 ** It is strongly recommended that students whose ACT mathematics score falls in the 19-21 range take the PERT for appropriate course placement.

 *** Students who enroll in MAC 1105: College Algebra and plan to advance to MAC 2311: Analytic Geometry and Calculus I will follow a predetermined course sequence:

 Please note: Precalculus, trigonometry and calculus courses are rigorous.
 Students are encouraged to meet with Tommy Minton, associate dean of mathematics, to discuss course requirements prior to the start of classes.
 To set up a meeting, email firstname.lastname@example.org or call 407.708.2252.

 Seminole State is a national ACT testing center, offering the exam four times per year.
 To take the ACT you must register in advance on the ACT website or in any high school guidance office.

-You may opt to take the SAT, ACCUPLACER/CPT or PERT.
+You may opt to take the SAT or PERT.
 All of these exams meet the state of Florida's requirements for entering a college-credit program.